 You should clarify whether drug or alcohol abuse is considered ‘gross misconduct’ and, if so, what steps will be taken including possible dismissal.

 Alternatively, you may choose to treat it as a minor offence, depending on the circumstances, and encourage your employee to seek help and support in dealing with their issues.

 It may also be useful to include advice on how employees can identify and report any suspected drug or alcohol use in the workplace, though this may refer to any whistle-blowing policy that you have in place.

 The biggest problem with a Drug and Alcohol Policy is that every situation will be different and it may need to be treated on a case by case basis.
 For example, one employee may be suffering with mental health issues outside of work and self-medicating with alcohol which has now seeped into their working day.
-You may choose to take a more sympathetic stance towards this then you would someone who is going out drinking every other night and turning up at work drunk.
+You may choose to take a more sympathetic stance towards this than you would someone who is going out drinking every other night and turning up to work drunk.

 If you do decide that each case of drug or alcohol abuse will need to be treated in relation to the specific circumstances then this should be clearly written in your policy otherwise you could be accused of treating your employees unequally.